amaclean2/intro-to-python/README.md

-    cd       "change directory" lets you navigate between directories on your computer mkdir    "make directory" create a new directory where you are ls       "list" lists all the contents of the directory you're currently in python   runs whatever the next word is in Python git      executes a git command
+    cd       "change directory" lets you navigate between directories on your computer mkdir    "make directory" create a new directory where you are ls       "list" lists all the contents of the directory you're currently in python   runs a Python script
+    git      executes a git command
     ~        "home" a shortcut for your home directory
 ```